 Reimer gets 26th career shutout as Sharks beat Flyers

-PHILADELPHIA (AP) — Eric Karlsson and Steven Lorentz scored in the second period, James Reimer stopped 31 shots for his 26th career shutout, and the San Jose Sharks beat Philadelphia Flyers 3-0 on Sunday night.
+PHILADELPHIA -- Eric Karlsson and Steven Lorentz scored in the second period, James Reimer stopped 31 shots for his 26th career shutout, and the San Jose Sharks beat the Philadelphia Flyers 3-0 on Sunday night.

 ""I think we wanted to flush the Xs and Os down the toilet and just do our jobs to a man," Reimer said.
 "It was about working hard and playing our butt off.
 And that's what the boys did in and protected me."